RhinoSecurityLabs/little-stitch/README.md

 Peaches turnips come in many variations and typically do 2%-10% damage when thrown.
 The Stitch Face Turnip is unique however, it is one of the two rarest turnips in the game with only a 1.711% chance of appearing with each pull.
-What puts it apart from the other turnips isn't its rarety however, it's the punch it packs at 34% damage, making it the most powerful item that is legal in tournament play.
+What puts it apart from the other turnips isn't its rarity however, it's the punch it packs at 34% damage, making it the most powerful item that is legal in tournament play.

 Turnip Tip: after you throw it and it hits your opponent try recatching it by jumping and pressing Z when the turnip bounces back and passes through peaches body onscreen.